Punta Gorda, Belize Travel Guide + Best Things to Do

 • Length of stay: 2 to 4 days, longer if you’re into relaxing

-• Best for: Budget travelers, eco-travelers, backpackers, slow travelers, and travelers looking for a quieter side of Belize
+• Best for: Budget travelers, eco and cultural travelers, backpackers, slow travelers, and travelers avoiding the resort-heavy side of Belize

 • Budget level: backpacker to mid-range